-Successful companies and startups has something in common that often big companies forget…that is a clear value proposition.
+Successful companies and startups have something in common that often big companies forget…that is a clear value proposition.

 Often I ask myself how a company can survive without one?. but sadly it is quite common to jump straight to adding functionalities and forget about how exactly are we offering value to our users… specially when a strong brand recognition allow you to do it.

 Next, I will describe briefly what a UVP is and how having a good one will help you to create better and successful products.

 1. What Is a Value Proposition?

 The UVP is essentially a promise of value we do to our customers, where this value means mainly benefits.
 Therefore UVP is customer center, and at the same time is key part of a business strategy.

 “Unique Value Proposition: A single, clear compelling message that states why you are different and worth buying.”
 (Steve Blank in The Four Steps to the Epiphany)